-Students who fail to meet minimum satisfactory academic progress standards will be notified of their status through an email sent to their Shorter College student email and/or via U.S. mail.

-Students who do not regain eligibility for financial aid through the appeal process will be notified of the decision and reason(s) for the decision through a letter sent to their Shorter College student email and/or via U.S. mail.
-It is the student's responsibility to check their email on a weekly basis and to maintain an up-do-date mailing address with the College
+Students who fail to meet minimum satisfactory academic progress standards will be notified of their status through an email sent to their Shorter College email and/or via U.S. mail.
+Students who do not regain eligibility for financial aid through the appeal process will be notified of the decision through a letter sent to their Shorter College email and/or via U.S. mail.
+It is the student's responsibility to check their email on a weekly basis.